BilldarBagdar/C4Device_32StepSequencer/README.md

 <li>When the sequencer is in "External Transport" mode, the "Spot/Erase" button controls whether the sequencer "follows" the RTC signals.
 When the Spot/Erase LED is ON,
 the sequencer is "disengaged" from the "External Transport" so the sequencer doesn't run.
 This Spot/Erase LED behavior is opposite to its behavior when in "Internal Transport" mode where LED ON means internal transport is driving the sequencer pulses.</li>
+<li>An encoder's stored "pressedValue" now supplements the sequencer's randomly generated (scaled between 50 and 120) velocity for that sequence step.
+(If the Pressed value is 78 or higher,
+every note output will have the maximum 128 velocity) If the sequencer is running, and the encoder button "isPressed" when the "hot step" hits, the encoder's "pressedValue" is still used for that step's Note value too (v1 behavior)</li>
 </ul>
 <p>
 </p>